GHOSTWRITING AND COLLABORATION

 edits to identify weak language or unclear prose.
 In this case, I work in the word document itself, using track changes, in addition to sending the 3-5 page editorial letter.

 If you aren't sure which of the above services you need, or if you just want to talk through your publishing dreams with someone who knows the ins and outs of the business, you can hire me on an hourly basis to be your sounding board as you figure out your next steps.

 For most authors, you need to have a literary agent to submit your proposal to a publisher.
-Cindy holds relationships with over forty of the top literary agents in the country.
-Once you have completed a proposal, Cindy can use her database of contacts to help you get connected with the right one for you.
+I have relationships with over forty of the top literary agents in the country.
+Once you have completed a proposal, I can use my database of contacts to help you get connected with the right one for you.

 Are you an aspiring ghostwriter, or a ghostwriter with an issue that you don't know how to solve?
 Book me for a 30-minute session to help you get unstuck or to pick my brain about how to take your career to the next level. $100 for each 30 minute session.

 Send me an email at firstname.lastname@example.org and we can discuss how I might be of service.
 If I am currently booked and not taking on additional projects, I have a number of trusted colleagues I can refer you to.
 Or book me for a 30-minute Ask Me Anything call for $100.